 HOW DO YOU MAKE ENSAYMADA

-- Make a roux, mix flour and water in a small saucepan.
+- Make a roux, and mix flour and water in a small saucepan.
 Turn on the heat in low fire and mix until pasty.
 Let cool and set aside until use.

 - Warm 1/2 cup milk and add the yeast.
 Set aside for 5- 10 minutes until bubbles form.